 Over the coming weeks and months adults over 18 will be offered the vaccine, starting with the most at risk.
-The first people to be offered the vaccination will be patients aged 80 and above.

 You don’t need to contact your GP; you will be called when it is your turn for the vaccine.
 To ease pressure on the NHS at this busy time, and to ensure the process runs as smoothly as possible, we ask that you do not to call the NHS or council as you’ll be contacted when it is your turn.